Fear

 We all must reconcile how to live our lives without fear, given how much death and pain we’re invariably going to experience.
 Releasing the fear is a difficult lifelong process, but is profoundly worth it.

-The healthcare industry (and law enforcement, to a more abstracted degree) concerns itself constantly with death and pain management, so they have a very different perspective than the rest of society.
+The healthcare industry (and law enforcement, to a more abstracted degree) concerns itself constantly with death and pain management, so they have an unusual perspective compared to the rest of society.